 Harvard Summer School Study Abroad in Scandinavia

 “The Vikings conquer all in their path and nothing resists them.”
 So wrote a Frankish chronicler about the northern pirates whose collective name has come to represent the European ninth, tenth, and eleventh centuries.
-This program in Scandinavia offers the opportunity for you to explore the rich archaeological, cultural, and literary heritage of northern Europe in the early Middle Ages.
-Itself founded during the Viking Age, the lovely Danish city of Århus and its modern university are our principal hosts.
-From this charming seaside location, we visit important sites and collections throughout Denmark before relocating to Sweden for the final sessions.
-This viking studies program appeals to students who• are interested in heroic literature, medieval history, and archaeology• are eager to explore the relationship between history and national myths• want to experience Scandinavian cultural life.
+This Viking studies program in Scandinavia offers the opportunity for you to explore the rich archaeological, cultural, and literary heritage of northern Europe in the early Middle Ages.
+During the program, you examine the sagas and eddas, visit numerous archaeological sites, and participate in a three-week archaeological field school.
+Specialists in many different aspects of Viking culture lecture and guide classes.
 For more information, please visit our website, or go to the Harvard University Summer School website, or contact us at email@example.com (please indicate ‘HSS’ in the subject line).
 For information about other Harvard pre-approved study abroad programs in Scandinavia, visit the website of the Harvard Summer School Study Abroad in Scandinavia program.

 Non-Harvard Summer Programs